jingz/try-lang/readings/ux.md

 3. __User control and freedom__
 4. Consistency and standards
 5. __Error prevention__
-6. Recognitoin rather than recall
+6. Recognition rather than recall
-7. Flexibiliy and efficiency of use
+7. Flexibility and efficiency of use
 8. Aesthetic and minimalist design
 9. Help users recognize, diagnose, and recover from errors
 10. Help and document